markp07/ai-assistant/README.md

 ## Project Structure

-The project is organized into two modules:
+The project is organized into multiple modules:

 1. **ai-assistant-api**: This module holds the API specification and generates the API interfaces and models.
-2. **ai-assistant**: This module contains the main application with a single endpoint.
+2. **ai-assistant**: This module contains the main application logic.

-The parent POM file is `ai-assistant-parent`.
+3. **ai-assistant-common**: This module contains common interfaces and models.
+4. **ai-assistant-openai**: This module integrates with the OpenAI API.
+5. **ai-assistant-hugging-face**: This module integrates with the Hugging Face API.
+6. **ai-assistant-ollama**: This module integrates with the Ollama API.

 ## Features